demisto/content-docs/docs/contributing/marketplace.md

 5. A GitHub branch will be created in the [xsoar-contrib Content repository fork](https://github.com/xsoar-contrib/content) based on the pull request that will be opened.

 6. You will receive an invitation to join the **xsoar-contrib** organization.
-Being a member of that repor enables the **xsoar-bot** to invite you to a GitHub team and grant you write permissions to the created branch.
+Being a member of the organization enables the **xsoar-bot** to invite you to a GitHub team and grant you write permissions to the created branch.
 (Each contributor can only modify files in content packs that they contributed).

 7. The pull request is created and a reviewer is assigned.